Tail Behaviour of Mexican Needlets: The construction of Mexican needlets

 \section{The construction of Mexican needlets}

-In this Section we shall review Mexican needlets, as developed by Geller and Mayeli, see \cite{gm1}, \cite{gm2} and \cite{gm3}.
-As mentioned, and similarly to standard needlets (cfr.\ \cite{npw1}, \cite{npw2}), Mexican needlets can be viewed as a combination of Legendre polynomials weighted by a smooth function.
-Indeed, let us recall the well-known decomposition of the space of the square-integrable functions over the sphere, $L^{2}\left( S^{2}\right) $, as
+In this Section we shall review Mexican needlets, as developed by Geller and Mayeli, see \cite{gm1,gm2,gm3}.
+As already mentioned and similarly to standard needlets (cf. \cite{npw1,npw2}), Mexican needlets can be viewed as a combination of Legendre polynomials weighted by a smooth window function.\\ On one hand, recall the well-known decomposition of $L^{2}\left( \mathbb{S}^{2}\right)$, the space of the square-integrable functions over the sphere, given by